BigPolarBear1/factorization/README.md

 To run: python3 polarbearalg_v37.py -keysize 50</br>

 UPDATE: I NEED TO FIX ONE MORE IMPORTANT STEP IN THE POC TOMORROW.
 WE DONT NEED zx^2 TO BE A SQUARE IN THE INTEGERS.
 WE CAN TAKE A SQUARE ROOT OVER A FINITE FIELD THERE INSTEAD.
 PPFFFFT... sure took me long enough to connect the dots there.
 I know how to do it.. just worked out the math.
 I need some sleep and I'll upload the fixed POC tomorrow.

+UPDATE: Wait, a few versions back of the paper I wrote about "decompressing the quadratic coefficient into multiples of N"  ...
+I can just turn zx^2 into x^2 that way... and then I can check for the different x mod p and -x mod p residues...  or use p-adic lifting.
+That might work.. my brain is super overactive..
+I need some sleep first.
+If this works tomorrow... lol.